Alexmakes/Algae-Brew/Algae Brew/Projects/Biodiesel/Lipid Extraction/Experiment 1.md

-# Stage 1 - Basic Soxhlet reaction
+# Experiment 1 - Basic Soxhlet reaction

 Firstly step of this project is recreating the paper [[Extraction of algae oil from nannocloropsis sp.
 A study of Soxhlet and Ultrasonic-Assisted Extractions.pdf]].